 Using Server-Sent-Events (SSE) in .NET

-This article mainly introduces how to implement real-time communication in .NET using SSE.
+This article mainly introduces how to implement real-time communication using SSE in .NET.

 Comparison of SSE and Other Real-time Communication Methods